chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 ``--[no-]node-verify-api-cert``
    Verify the SSL certificate on the Chef server.
 When ``true``, the chef-client always verifies the SSL certificate.
 When ``false``, the chef-client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
 If this option is not specified, the setting for ``verify_api_cert`` in the configuration file is applied.

+   New in Chef Client 12.0.

 ``--node-ssl-verify-mode PEER_OR_NONE``
    Set the verify mode for HTTPS requests.

    Use ``none`` to do no validation of SSL certificates.

    Use ``peer`` to do validation of all SSL certificates, including the Chef server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the chef-client run.
 This is the recommended setting.

+   New in Chef Client 12.0.

 ``-p PORT``, ``--ssh-port PORT``
    The SSH port.